biomass-dev/BioMASS.jl/docs/src/usage/parameter_estimation.md

     - The number of children used for local search NDM/MGG ("mutation").

-  - `maxiter`::Int (default: 10)
+  - `maxiter`::Int (default: 100)

     - The maximum number of iterations over which the entire population is evolved.
-This is used for the local search methods: "Powell" or "DE".
+This is used for the local search methods: "Powell", "DE" or "CMAES".

   - `local_search_method`::String (default: `"mutation"`)